 Reality.
 Orphaned, abandoned, and poverty-stricken children are the silent tragedy of every struggling nation, and Haiti is no exception.
 The faces of these precious children become a picture of hopelessness too vivid to erase, and their cries rise to God, “a father to the fatherless.”
-With over 1,600 in the NHMI School network and almost 1,100 children in the Child Sponsorship Program, we feel His blessing of divine provision each and every day!
+With almost 2,000 children in the NHMI School network and over 1,100 children in the Child Sponsorship Program, we feel His blessing of divine provision each and every day!

 School: Education, Feeding Program, Administrative Costs – 51.5 %